Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Conclusion

 \section{Conclusion}

 This work proposes an automated framework for task and motion planning, employing harmonic potentials for navigation and oriented search trees for planning.
 The design and construction of the search tree is specifically customized for the task automaton and co-designed with the underlying navigation controllers based on harmonic potentials.
 Efficient and secure task execution is ensured for partially-known workspace.
-Future work involves the consideration of dynamic environments, multi-agent scenarios and 3-D navigation.
+As described earlier, although an online approach is proposed to adapt the forest world and obstacle estimation during execution, it lacks a systematic analysis for more general workspaces, which is part of our ongoing work.
+Moreover, the extension to 3D navigation remains our future work.